|

 For clip art and graphic design elements, I generally make them about 7-8″ square.
 Patterns are 12″ x 12″.

-Clip art and graphic design elements should include both JPG and PNG versions with transparent backgrounds.
-You can also include other file types like EPS or AI files, but if you do this, charge extra.
-You’re giving away a lot with those 2 files.
+Clip art and graphic design elements should include JPG and PNG versions with transparent backgrounds.
+You can also include other file types like EPS or AI files, but charge extra if you do this.
+You’re giving away a lot with those 2 file types.

 Patterns should be JPG files.